9.6 How fast is the vertical wind and which way does it blow?

 What are typical values of the vertical velocity caused by convergence or divergence and how do they vary with height?
 The vertical velocity, w, is typically too small to measure by a radiosonde.
 But we can estimate w from the convergence/divergence patterns:

 Note that this equation just gives the derivative of the vertical velocity, not the vertical velocity itself.
 So to find the vertical velocity, we must integrate both sides of the equation over height, z.

 Integrate this equation from the surface (z = 0) to some height z:

 To a good approximation, it has been determined that divergence/convergence for horizontal flow at large scales (e.g., synoptic scales, ~1000 km) varies linearly with altitude.

 where δs is the surface divergence and b is a constant.
 Substituting this expression for the horizontal divergence into Equation [9.6], we get:

 The trick is to find b using some other information.
-To find b, note that must equal 0 at some level because w must be 0 at both Earth's surface and the tropopause, so the derivative is positive near Earth's surface.
-It must become negative at the tropopause in order for w to go to zero, and so somewhere in between, being positive and negative, it must be zero.
-We call this level the level of nondivergence, zLND, and can use it to find an expression for w as a function of z:
+To find b, note that the derivative must equal 0 at some level because w must be 0 at both Earth's surface and the tropopause while, in general, w is non-zero elsewhere.
+If, for example, the derivative is negative near Earth's surface, it must become positive at the tropopause in order for w to go to zero at the tropopause.
+Therefore, at some level in between being negative in the lower troposphere and positive in the upper troposphere, the derivative must be zero.
+We call this level the level of nondivergence, zLND, and can use it to find an expression for w as a function of z by setting the divergence equal to zero in Equation [9.7]:

 So, for typical large-scale surface divergence: